zy111x/appicon-forge/README.md

 - Real-time preview of your icon changes.
 - Easy export of icons for apps.

+>[!IMPORTANT]
+> The text icons use the system's default fonts, and copyright compliance cannot be guaranteed.
+Please proceed with caution when making your selection.

 ## Usage

 You can use AppIcon Forge directly from GitHub Pages without any installation.
 Simply visit the following URL: